 Last year, I found a really cheap and easy method to paint black and white prints (darkroom or digital).
-Every time I post photos I’ve painted I get asked about it all the time, so I made a dumb and fun video explaining the process.
+Every time I post photos I’ve painted I get asked about it, so I made a dumb and fun video explaining the process.
 Have fun!

 Earlier this summer, one of my favorite sites (and snap stories, TBH), Refinery29, asked me to shoot an editorial focusing on "extreme boots for fall" + Wizard of Oz.
 I clearly said YES (!!!!!) and ran with it.
 I'm so so happy with what we created (you can see the full set of images here) and wanted to share a little bit of behind the scenes info, because a looooot of work went into this one.